Graphon Signal Processing: Graphs and Graphons

-where $E_{T}(\{\lambda\})$ is the projection operator onto the subspace associated with the eigenvalues $\{\lambda\}$ of the operator $T$. \end{proposition} \begin{proof} Refer to the appendices. \end{proof}
+where $\ccalP$ is the set of admissible permutation sequences for the sequence $\{\bbG_n\}$ (Def. \ref{def:permutation_sequence}) and $E_{T}(\Lambda)$ is the projection operator onto the subspace associated with the eigenvalues in the set $\Lambda$ of the operator $T$. \end{proposition} \begin{proof} Refer to Appendix \ref{appx:prop2}. \end{proof}

-We conclude by presenting our most general result: filter response convergence for Lipschitz continuous graph filters and arbitrary graphons.
-This result is stated in Thm. \ref{thm:non_disc2}, whose proof we defer to the appendices.
+With Prop. \ref{subspace_conv}, we are now equipped to state our most general result: vertex domain convergence of Lipschitz continuous graph filters for graph sequences converging to arbitrary graphons.
+This result is presented in Thm. \ref{thm:non_disc2}.
+We defer the proof to the appendices.